Taritsyn/BundleTransformer/src/BundleTransformer.TypeScript/readme.txt

    =============
    RELEASE NOTES
    =============
-   1. Added support of TypeScript version 3.3.3333;
+   Added support of TypeScript version 3.4 RTM (please note: The 3.4 RTM release is also called '3.4.1').
-   2. In configuration settings of TypeScript translator was added one new property - `StrictBindCallApply` (default `false`).

    ====================
    POST-INSTALL ACTIONS